There are four ways you can vote in the March 20th Primary Election:

 2. VOTE EARLY

-From March 5th through March 19th, you can vote at any early voting site.
-The sites in our area (subject to change) are:
+From March 5th through March 19th, you can vote at any early voting site in suburban Cook County or at the County Clerk's office downtown.
+Early voting sites in our area include:

 Rolling Meadows Courthouse (2121 Euclid Ave., Rolling Meadows)

 Palatine Village Hall (200 E. Wood St., Palatine)